Programmed to Love

-Programmed to Love is the debut album from the electronica chillout duo Bent, released in 2000.
-The album contains various styles of electronica music and samples.
+Programmed to Love is the debut studio album by English electronic music duo Bent, released in 2000.
+The album contains various styles of electronic music and a wide array of samples.

 Release

 The album was released in several versions.
 According to AMG, the European version of the album was released 5 September 2000, while amazon.com claims that a "new version (import)", which refers to the European version, was released August 2 that same year.
 The American version was released 23 October 2001.
 Confusingly, AMG uses the American track list in the album article, although they use the European cover art and supposed release date.
 Some versions also contain a track called "Chocolate Wings".